-This article was published on 4th December 2017.
+This article was reviewed on 6th December 2018 by Kerry Torrens.

 Nicola Shubrook is a nutritional therapist and works with both private clients and the corporate sector.
 She is an accredited member of the British Association for Applied Nutrition and Nutritional Therapy (BANT) and the Complementary & Natural Healthcare Council (CNHC).
 Find out more at urbanwellness.co.uk.